laravelgpt/laravelgpt/tests/feature-behaviors/mcp/mcp-command.md

 ### Scenario 8: MCP Run with Query Output to File (Advanced Usage)
 **Tags:** advanced, file-io
 **Task Description:**
-Use vibe-tools to execute the SQLite MCP server's `read_query` tool and save the results to a file.
+Use laravelgpt to execute the SQLite MCP server's `read_query` tool and save the results to a file.
 Query all user data from the test database at {{path:test.db}} and save it as JSON.
-When calling vibe-tools mcp run for this specify that "ONLY mcp-server-sqlite should be used"
+When calling laravelgpt mcp run for this specify that "ONLY mcp-server-sqlite should be used"

 **Expected Behavior:**
 - The AI agent should use the MCP run command with save-to/saveTo argument